 - 2. Precordial thump may be used when ALS providers witness VF arrest in a monitored patient.
-Begin chest compressions if any delay to defibrillation. - 3.
-Shock at maximum output of defibrillator, up to maximum of 360 joules, for initial and subsequent defibrillation attempts. - 4.
+Begin chest compressions if any delay to defibrillation. - Shock at maximum output of defibrillator, up to maximum of 360 joules, for initial and subsequent defibrillation attempts. - 4.
 Excellent CPR is a priority: - a.
-Push hard and fast (100-120/min) and allow full recoil of chest during compressions. - b.
-Change rescuer doing compressions every 1-2 minutes (100-200 compressions) to avoid fatigue - c.
+Push hard and fast (100-120/min) and allow full recoil of chest during compressions. - Change rescuer doing compressions every 1-2 minutes (100-200 compressions) to avoid fatique - c.
 When ventilation indicated and advanced airway in place, deliver 8-10 breaths/minute, giving one ventilation for every 10 compressions or using respiratory rate on capnograph or timer on ITD/CPR feedback device.
 Avoid hyperventilation. - d.
 Restart CPR immediately after any defibrillation attempts. - e.
-Keep pauses in CPR to a minimum by charging defibrillator during CPR, restarting compressions immediately after defibrillation without checking pulse or rhythm, and avoiding pauses in CPR during airway management. - Do not move or package patient for transport at this time.
+Keep pauses in CPR to a minimum by charging defibrillator during CPR, restarting compressions immediately after defibrillation without checking pulse or rhythm, and avoiding pauses in CPR during airway management. - 5.
+Do not move or package patient for transport at this time.
 Chest compressions are much less effective during patient transportation/movement, and any possible interventions by medical command will be less effective without optimal CPR. - 6.
 The optimal airway management during compression-only CPR has not been established.
 Agency medical directors can set agency policy using the following approaches: - a.
-Open airway with manual technique or naso/oropharyngeal airway or Alternative Airway with or without passive oxygenation - b.
-Provide either no active ventilation (passive ventilation from compressions) or bag ventilate at 8-10 breaths per minute (one ventilation every 10 compressions) without interrupting compressions (monitor perfusion with capnography if providing active ventilation) - c.
-If BVM ventilation, consider 2-thumbs-up 2-person BVM technique - 7.
-Endotracheal intubation should be reserved for cases where patient cannot be ventilated adequately with King LT or iGel. - 8.
-Confirm and document tube placement with absence of gastric sounds and presence of bilateral breath sounds AND continuous waveform ETCO2 detector.
-Follow Confirmation of Airway Placement Protocol #2032 May insert gastric tube, if available, to decompress stomach. - 9.
-If available, an inspiratory impedance threshold device (ITD) may be placed on the end of an advanced airway or two-person BVM during CPR. - 10.
+Open airway with manual technique or naso/oropharyngeal airway or Alternative Airway with or without passive oxygenation - Provide either no active ventilation (passive ventilation from compressions) or bag ventilate at 8-10 breaths per minute (one ventilation every 10 compressions) without interrupting compressions (monitor perfusion with capnography if providing active ventilation) - c.
+If BVM ventilation, consider 2-thumbs-up 2-person BVM technique - Endotracheal intubation should be reserved for cases where patient cannot be ventilated adequately with King LT or iGel.
+Endotracheal intubation with video laryngoscopy may increase success rate and facilitate uninterrupted chest compressions. - Confirm and document tube placement with absence of gastric sounds and presence of bilateral breath sounds AND continuous waveform ETCO2 detector.
+Follow Confirmation of Airway Placement Protocol #2032 May insert gastric tube, if available, to decompress stomach. - If available, an inspiratory impedance threshold device (ITD) may be placed on the end of an advanced airway or two-person BVM during CPR. - 10.
 Repeat lidocaine, 0.75 mg/kg IV/IO, every 5 -10 minutes to a total dose of 3 mg/kg. - 11.
 May repeat one additional dose of amiodarone, 150 mg IV/IO, after 10 minutes. - 12.
 If possible, contact medical command prior to moving or transporting patient.
-CPR is much less effective during patient transportation, and any possible interventions by medical command will be less effective without optimal CPR. - 13.
-Field termination of resuscitation must be ordered by Medical Command Physician, otherwise continue resuscitation attempts and initiate transport. - 14.
-After ROSC, cardiac arrest is most likely to recur in first 10 minutes.
-It is appropriate to delay transport by approximately 10 minutes while focusing on ensuring an adequate BP (systolic >120) and other post-ROSC care.
-See Post-ROSC Protocol #3080.
+CPR is much less effective during patient transportation, and any possible interventions by medical command will be less effective without optimal CPR.